 Excessive speed is the major cause of accidents on the Gibb River Road.
 Be alert and travel at a speed that suits the road, the vehicle and the weather conditions.
 Our recommended speed for driving on the Gibb is 70km/hr when conditions allow.
 This allows you to slow down for the corners, culverts and river crossings and when conditions allow to speed up to 80km/hr.

-Sections of the Gibb and access roads to waterfalls or cattle stations can be corrugated.
+Sections of the Gibb River Rd and access roads to waterfalls or cattle stations can be corrugated.
 Corrugations can cause high levels of vibrations through the vehicle at lower speed, which increase fatigue.
 If you are experiencing this high level of vibration increase your speed so the vehicle is “skimming over” the corrugations.
 Speeds around 80km/hr maybe required however please do not travel at this speed if the conditions don’t suit.
 SLOW DOWN for corners, crests and dips in the road and if dusty.
-Better to endure some vibration rather than an accident.
+It is better to endure some vibration rather than an accident.
 Slow right down or come to a stop if you see other vehicles approaching.